 How to Rank on The First Page of Google Using Long-Tail Keywords

 Ranking on the first page of Google is challenging, especially when your company is in a highly-competitive industry.
-The truth is, to rank of the first page of Google Search Results for high-competition keywords it would take time, money, the constant pushing of high-quality content, and a skilled marketing professional who can come up with, and execute effective strategies.
+The truth is, to rank of the first page of Google Search Results for high-competition keywords it would take time, money, the constant use of high-quality content.

 There is one other way you can rank on the first page of Google that would be much easier and take a lot less time.
 70% of all searches performed on Google are long-tail keywords and you can utilise these long-tail keywords to get these users on your website.